denisvasilik/binalyzer/docs/api.rst

 .. module:: binalyzer

-This part of the documentation covers all interfaces of Binalyzer.
+This part of the documentation covers Binalyzer's API.

 Binalyzer Object
 ----------------